braboj/tutorial-testing/README.md

 ------------------------------------------------------------------------------------------------
 ### Minimal requirements for the test case design

+- Each test suit **MUST** have a name convention allowing grouping in categories
-- The test case **MUST** follow a name convetion
+- Each test case **MUST** follow the test suite name convention
-- The test case **MUST** have an unique ID within the name convention
+- Each test case **MUST** have an unique ID
-- The test case **MUST** be atomic and test only single features
+- Each test case **MUST** be atomic and test only single features
-- The test case **MUST** have a short description
+- Each test case **MUST** have a short description
-- The test case **MUST** have a short algorithm with easy to follow steps
+- Each test case **MUST** have a short algorithm with easy to follow steps
-- The test case **SHOULD** return PASSED, FAILED or SKIPPED for better coverage analysis
+- Each test case **SHOULD** return PASSED, FAILED or SKIPPED for better coverage analysis
-- The test case **SHOULD** be able to be reused in different test groups
+- Each test case **SHOULD** be able to be reused in different test groups

 ------------------------------------------------------------------------------------------------
 ### Example